aroceu/stars/README.md

-# stars
+# stars (v1.0)
+**Launch Date:** May 2023

-The first of probably not many themes for my fic website, due to how ginormous these themes tend to be.
+The first of probably not many themes for [my fic website](https://aroceu.com/fic/), due to how ginormous these themes tend to be.
 Please respect me and don't take too much without crediting me&mdash;this is the most work I've ever put into a website.

 The goal of this theme was to feature a color scheme and not overly complicated format in displaying my fics, while allowing the management to be easy for me in the future.
 I'd been wanting to make a website for my fic for a while, but was daunted with how many fics I knew I'd have to move, as well as the more technical aspects of hosting files &mdash; or databases &mdash; of fic.
 WordPress was the solution to this management-wise, but thematically I wanted to be able to be flexible with having additional pages, such as an "about" (because I love documentation and talking about myself) and a related works section to showcase the fanart and other recursive works I've received as well :)